Patient education: Raynaud phenomenon (Beyond the Basics)

-It is estimated that RP affects 3 to 5 percent of the general population.
+It is estimated that Raynaud phenomenon (RP) affects 3 to 5 percent of the general population.

-Primary disease — Patients who have Raynaud phenomenon without a related disease are said to have primary RP.
+Primary disease — Patients who have RP without a related disease are said to have primary RP.
 The underlying reason for blood vessel sensitivity to cold is uncertain.
 Primary RP may be a family trait, suggesting that one or more genes that regulate skin blood flow may be responsible.

 Primary RP accounts for the majority of cases and is more common among women, younger age groups, and family members of patients with RP.
 Fortunately, most patients with primary RP are not significantly disabled by the condition and respond well to treatment.
 It often improves with time, and patients learn to avoid cold and emotional triggers.

 Secondary disease — Individuals with an underlying disease or defined cause of RP are classified as having secondary RP.
 There are several known causes of secondary RP.
-A common cause of secondary RP is the autoimmune rheumatic diseases, such as scleroderma or systemic lupus erythematosus, that injures or alters the blood vessels and that affects how they react to stimuli such as cold and stress.
-Secondary RP can be more difficult to manage because it is linked to an underlying condition that can physically damage the blood vessel.
+A common cause of secondary RP is the autoimmune rheumatic diseases, such as scleroderma or systemic lupus erythematosus.
+These diseases cause a secondary injury that alters the blood vessels and, as a consequence, the injury affects how they react to stimuli such as cold and stress.
+Secondary RP can be more difficult to manage than primary RP because it is linked to an underlying condition that can physically damage the blood vessel.
 (See "Patient information: Systemic lupus erythematosus (SLE) (Beyond the Basics)".)

 RAYNAUD PHENOMENON CAUSES